Variations sérieuses

 Variations sérieuses, Op.
-54, is a composition for solo piano by Felix Mendelssohn consisting of a theme in D minor and 17 variations.
+54, MWV U 156, is a composition for solo piano by Felix Mendelssohn consisting of a theme in D minor and 17 variations.
 It was completed on 4 June 1841.
 A typical performance lasts about eleven minutes.

 The work was written as part of a campaign to raise funds for the erection of a large bronze statue of Ludwig van Beethoven in his home town of Bonn.
 The publisher Pietro Mechetti asked Mendelssohn to contribute to a 'Beethoven Album', published in January 1842, which also included pieces by Liszt, Chopin, Moscheles and others, of which the proceeds would go to the Monument.
 (Schumann's Fantasie in C was the final result of a work originally intended for the same purpose).

 Mendelssohn is known to have written three sets of piano variations, but only this one was published during his lifetime.

+The autograph manuscript of the set is preserved in the Jagiellonian Library.

 Many of the variations require a virtuoso technique.
 Mendelssohn's good friend Ignaz Moscheles stated "I play the Variations sérieuses again and again, each time I enjoy the beauty again."
 Ferruccio Busoni also liked the work very much.
-Many pianists have recorded it, including Vladimir Horowitz, Sviatoslav Richter, Alicia de Larrocha, Vladimir Sofronitsky and Murray Perahia.
+Many pianists have recorded it, including Vladimir Horowitz, Sviatoslav Richter, Alicia de Larrocha, Rena Kyriakou, Vladimir Sofronitsky and Murray Perahia.